[Controller] Command (Tools Menu)

 Check this checkbox when restoring a backup data which is retrieved while [Setup]-[System Configuration]-[Controller]-[Preferences]-[Enable robot maintenance data] is enabled.
 If not checked, the maintenance data will not be reflected.

 This checkbox allows you to restore project files.
 Project files are restored to the PC and controller.
 On a PC, project files are restored to the project path used when building the project.
 However, if the project path is not included in the project save destination in Preferences, project files will be saved to the default project save location.
+If a project with the same name already exists, the existing project will be overwritten.
 This is turned off by default.

 When the project is restored, all the values of Global Preserve variables are restored.
-For details about Global Preserve variable backup, refer to 5.12.10 [Display Variables] Command (Run Menu).
+For details about restoring backup variable values, see below.

 This checkbox allows you to restore the vision hardware configuration.
 This is turned off by default.
 For details, refer to the following manual.